Wild Thing (The Troggs song): Other versions

 The Jimi Hendrix Experience gave a dramatic performance of the song, at the Monterey Pop Festival in 1967: in the documentary Monterey Pop, Jimi Hendrix set his guitar on fire at the song's conclusion.
 Live recordings by Hendrix are found on several albums; more recently, the Monterey version is included on Voodoo Child: The Jimi Hendrix Collection (2001) and Live at Monterey (2007).

 Also in 1967, the novelty team of Senator Bobby released a version of Wild Thing.
-Comedian Bill Minkin sang it in the verbal style of Democratic Senator Bobby Kennedy, while a recording engineer is heard giving instructions.
+Comedian Bill Minkin sang it in the verbal style of Democratic Senator Robert Kennedy, while a recording engineer is heard giving instructions.
 The single reached number 20 on the Billboard Hot 100.
-On the flip side, Minkin performs Wild Thing in an impression of Republican US Senator Everett Dirksen.
+On the flip side, Minkin performs Wild Thing in an impression of Republican Senator Everett Dirksen.

 Fancy, a 1970s pop group made up of session musicians produced by Mike Hurst, recorded the song.
 Described as a "deeply lascivious version .. with all the heavy breathing and suggestive orgasmic guitar and bass work", they were unable to release the song as a single in their native UK.
 In 1974, Big Tree Records issued it on a single in the US, where it reached number 14 and was certified Gold.
 It also peaked at number 31 in Australia.

+In 1976, British comedy trio The Goodies performed the song in "The Goodies – Almost Live", an episode of their television series The Goodies.
+Their version included humorous variations on the original lyrics (for example, after the line "wild thing, hold me tight", they added "...not quite that tight").
+Their version was released on the B-side of Nappy Love and included on The New Goodies LP.

-The all-girl band The Runaways, that launched the careers of Joan Jett and Lita Ford, performed a hard rock rendition of the song, with various alterations in lyrics, as part of their Live in Japan album in 1977.
+The all-girl band the Runaways, that launched the careers of Joan Jett and Lita Ford, performed a hard rock rendition of the song, with various alterations in lyrics, as part of their Live in Japan album in 1977.
 The song became a signature song for The Runaways drummer, Sandy West, for her singing and showmanship.

 In 1981, Siouxsie Sioux recorded the song with her second band the Creatures, adding new lyrics: "Wild thing, I think I hate you/but I wanna know for sure/so come on, hit me hard/I hate you": it was included on the EP Wild Things.
 It was described by critics as "Perhaps the most striking of those 7,500-odd licensed recordings ... on which [her] chilly multitracked vocals are accompanied only by ... tribal-sounding drums".
 David Cheal of the Financial Times argued that "It’s a version that taps into the earthy, elemental spirit of the song".